 The Mazda CX-3 makes up for its slightly bumpy ride with grin-inducing handling that makes it miles more fun to drive than most humdrum family SUVs

 The most powerful 150hp 2.0-litre petrol model comes with four-wheel drive as standard.
 This helps maximise grip in slippery conditions – handy if you plan to tow a trailer or live somewhere prone to icy winter weather.

-You can get a six-speed automatic gearbox on 1.5-litre diesel and 120hp 2.0-litre petrol models for an extra £1,200.
+You can get a six-speed automatic gearbox on 1.5-litre diesel and 120hp 2.0-litre petrol models.
 It’ll help make long journeys and heavy traffic a little more bearable but doesn’t feel quite as sporty as the manual version and can blunt fuel economy slightly.

 All the CX-3’s controls are light and easy to use which makes threading it through tight city streets a breeze.
 Its suspension is a little stiffer than the likes of the C4 Cactus but around town it soaks up imperfections in rutted roads reasonably well.

 Hit a pothole at speed, however, and you’ll feel an unpleasant jolt through the Mazda’s cabin – especially in top-spec Sport Nav cars with their larger 18-inch alloy wheels.
 Stick to an SE, SE Nav or SE-L Nav model and bumps in the road will be slightly less noticeable and you’ll hear a touch less tyre roar at motorway speeds.

 The trade-off for the Mazda CX-3’s slightly firm suspension is its enjoyable handling.
 It’s one of the most entertaining small SUVs on sale, both around town and on a twisty backroad.
 It’s certainly no MX-5 sportscar but it feels light and nimble – like a spritely hatchback rather than a tall SUV.